thegeekyb0y/sklearn-cheat/README.md

 ```
 ---

-### Feature Engineering
+## Feature Engineering
+### PolynomialFeatures:
-- **PolynomialFeatures**: This transformer generates polynomial and interaction features.
+This transformer generates polynomial and interaction features.
 It is particularly useful for capturing non-linear relationships in the data, especially in regression tasks.
 By adding polynomial features, you can enhance the capability of linear models to fit more complex patterns.
 ```python
 from sklearn.preprocessing import PolynomialFeatures import numpy as np